Project 2

 each with price, but you should print the price as 15% lower if the item is on sale.

-choose items to buy by typing in their names, until they say "QUIT" or run out of cart space (assume a cart can hold 15 items).
+choose items to buy and add to their cart until they choose to quit or run out of cart space.

 If they ask for an item that isn't one of our list of items in the store, print "ERROR" and ignore that

-item, but don't print an error after them saying QUIT.
+item, but don't print an error after they choose to quit.

 -